digital-asset/daml/docs/source/getting-started/app-architecture.rst

 App Architecture
 ****************

-If you've ever used a social media app before, you're probably thinking that ours is pretty lame!
-It's definitely lacking some features, which we'll work on shortly.
-However there is already a lot going on under the hood of this basic app.
-So let's take a look at the components we have and what they do.
+As you saw from playing around with our social network app, we have a basic interface and backend (the Sandbox) for adding and removing friends.
+In this section we'll walk through the components of this system, positioning us to extend these components with added functionality in the next section.

 The DAML Model
 ==============

-Perhaps the best place to start looking is in the ``daml`` subdirectory.
+The first thing to look at is the DAML code, located in the ``daml`` subdirectory.
-Let's look at a snippet of ``User.daml``.
+There is only one short DAML module for this whole project, the user model in ``User.daml``.
+Here is the first part of it.

 .. literalinclude:: quickstart/code/daml/User.daml
   :language: daml